 Question for Heritage Tram Enthusiasts

 Here’s a question for all you local transport and history enthusiasts from Barre C Woods.
-He says: “This is the cafe in the Bonny Street Market and it looks awfully like a vintage tram or railway carriage, or is it just done for effect?
+He says: “This was the cafe in the old Bonny Street Market and it looks awfully like a vintage tram or railway carriage, or is it just done for effect?
 If it is a tram then which one?”

 If you’ve got any ideas please leave a comment at the foot of this article.